dbt-labs/docs.getdbt.com/website/docs/docs/contributing/building-a-new-adapter.md

 To assure that `dbt --version` provides the latest dbt core version the adapter supports, be sure include a `__version__.py` file.
 The filepath will be `dbt/adapters/<adapter_name>/__version__.py`.
 We recommend using the latest dbt core version and as the adapter is made compatible with later versions, this file will need to be updated.
 For a sample file, check out this [example](https://github.com/dbt-labs/dbt-core/blob/develop/plugins/snowflake/dbt/adapters/snowflake/__version__.py).

-It should be noted that both of these files are included in the bootstrapped output of the `create_adapter_plugins.py` so when using that script, these files will be included.
+It should be noted that both of these files are included in the bootstrapped output of the `dbt-database-adapter-scaffold` so when using that cookiecutter, these files will be included.

 ### Testing your new adapter